overthink/circlet/README.md

 # Circlet

 Circlet is a Scala web application library heavily inspired by Clojure's [Ring](https://github.com/ring-clojure/ring).
+If we're truthful, it's a port of Ring.
 It's main feature is that it allows (forces) you to write your applications as a function of type `HttpRequest => HttpResponse` rather than deal with Servlet or other more complicated web frameworks.